COAA Connect Spring 2023

 Whether this is your first COAA event or not, you might have questions about the organization and its purpose.
 Maybe you know the basics but would like a deeper dive or wonder how you can plug in and participate ... or would just like to know how COAA can help you do your job better.
 If any of those apply, this session is for you.
 Grab some caffeine and join us for an informal introduction to THE home for Owners who are serious about improving their project leadership game.

-Howie Ferguson, Executive Director, COAA
+Howie Ferguson, Executive Director, COAA; John V. Zahor, COAA President

 Chapter Forum